 Spanish, German and South Korean companies have sold systems to Australia’s military and are well-practised marketers and sellers of defence equipment internationally.

-Japan is not a defence exporter and is offering the Mogami frigate because it sees real value in deepening the Australia–Japan military partnership given their shared region and its dangers.
+Japan is not a defence exporter and is offering the Mogami frigate because it sees real value in deepening the Australia–Japan military partnership given our shared region and its dangers.

 Only the Japanese option comes from a nation that Australia has a deep reciprocal defence and government-to-government strategic relationship with, enabled by treaty level arrangements that can fast-track cooperation not just on the ships themselves but with all the training and operational level work to turn the ships and their crews into real military power fast.